 Lauren is a writer, teacher, student, and creative.

 After graduate school, she had to face the post-recession job market with something that was not considered valuable in those years: two music degrees.
-With bills (and loans!) breathing down her neck, she had no choice but to become as resourceful as possible.
-When she considered what she could really offer the world, and how she might convince employers to take a chance, it always came back to writing.
-Words had been a focus in college and graduate school; why should anything be different IRL?
+With bills (and loans) breathing down her neck, she had no choice but to become as resourceful as possible.
+When she considered what she could truly offer the world, and how she might convince employers to take a chance, it always came back to writing.
+Words were a focus in college and graduate school; why should anything be different in real life?
 That thought sparked a career built on distilling complex ideas to resonate with all kinds of audiences.

 Lauren went on to work in retail, education, nonprofits, and as a global storytelling lead at IBM.
-Looking back, she realizes that somewhere along the way, she simply transitioned from opera–a 19th century form of storytelling–to a more modern one.
+Looking back, she understands that somewhere along the way, she simply transitioned from opera–a 19th century form of storytelling–to a more modern one.

 For writing samples, peruse her Instagram accounts, or check out her zine.

 What story do you need help telling?

 I have experience with product narrative, brand voice, social media, presentations, articles, blog posts, website copy, editing, and speech writing and would love to support you.

 After spending years as an opera singer, I became a global communications lead and storyteller at IBM.
 For three years, I led IBM initiatives related to internal engagement, collaborative culture, and crafting relatable storylines for tech products.